 I am committed to relationship-based practice as the heart of social work.
-Within probation, I experienced with dismay shifts to an instrumentalist and managerialist practice environment.
+As a probation officer, I experienced with dismay probation’s shift towards a correctional service within a managerialist practice environment.
 Through practitioner research and writing, I set out to defend relationship-based practice and chart the shifts in policy, practice and ethics that I witnessed.

 With retirement, I wished to remain engaged with social work, which offers so much yet is undermined by de-personalised proceduralism.
+My membership of GAPS and the Editorial Board of the Journal of Social Work Practice have provided wonderful opportunities to maintain this engagement.
 David Howe says: ‘on the front-line at least, there remains an appetite, hunger even, for more emotionally intelligent, relationship-based practices’.
 GAPS supports such practices, helps assuage this hunger: long may it flourish.

 I qualified in Social Work in 1999, and have worked within a range of statutory settings since then, with children, young people, families and carers.
 I have also had an interest in Social Work education and training, and am now a Senior Lecturer at UWE, Bristol.
 A key and constant interest has been how best to work with individual or familial change within the enormity of their environment.
 Moreover I am interested in how curiosity, criticality and ethical rigour can support good practice against personal, systemic and societal pressures.